A step down transformer is a device which reduces a higher AC potential to a lower AC potential as per its winding ratio and specifications.

-Nearly every single electronic circuit requires a separate power supply, which is often in the form of a battery or a rectified power supply.
-In this article we are going to discuss how to design small transformers which are typically applied in mains-operated power supplies.
+In this article we are going to discuss how to design and construct a basic step down transformer which are typically applied in mains-operated power supplies.

 This will likely help electronic hobbyists to develop and build their very own transformers based on their particular demands.
 Within the next pages, a simplified layout method is presented in order to achieve satisfactorily developed transformers.
 On the other hand, the design process may be a subject of some experimentation.

 The tables presented in this article trim computations short which help the designer to find the appropriate size of wire or even core lamination.
 Exclusively pertinent data and calculations are supplied here to ensure that the designer is absolutely not baffled by unwanted details.

 Here we will specifically discuss about transformers which possesses 2 or more winding of insulated copper wire around an iron core.
 These are: one primary winding and one or maybe more secondary winding.

 Each winding is electrically isolated from the other however are magnetically connected by using a laminated iron core.
 Small transformers possess a shell style structure, i.e. the winding are encircled by the core as demonstrated in Fig. 1.
 The power supplied by the secondary is in fact transmitted from the primary, although at a voltage level dependent on the winding ratio of the a pair of winding.

 Basic Transformer Design